Abuelodelanada/snips.sh/README.md

 ## OCI Images

-This charmed operator uses the [oficial image provided by the upstream](https://ghcr.io/robherley/snips.sh).
+This charmed operator uses the [official image provided by the upstream](https://ghcr.io/robherley/snips.sh).

 ## Contributing